Achievable logoAchievable logo

 • Sarcomere structure: Actin and myosin are organized longitudinally.
 Myosin anchors at the M-line (center of the H-zone), while actin attaches at Z-lines.
 Each sarcomere averages 2.5 µm in length.

-• Filament arrangement: Six actin filaments surround each myosin filament, and each actin filament is surrounded by three myosin filaments, ensuring optimal interaction for contraction.
+• Filament arrangement: Six actin filaments surround each myosin filament, and each actin filament is surrounded by three myosin filaments.
+This arrangement supports efficient interaction during contraction.

 • Epimysium: A connective tissue encasing the muscle.